Amitriptyline

 Print this page

-Amitriptyline has many uses.
-It is used to treat certain kinds of nerve pain (such as neuropathic pain, peripheral neuropathy, postherpetic neuralgia) and prevent migraine headaches.
-Amitriptyline belongs to a group of medicines called tricyclic antidepressants.
-In the past, these medicines were commonly used for depression, but these days doctors usually prescribe newer classes of antidepressants.
-Tricyclic antidepressants are used for severe depression or when other antidepressants are unsuitable.
-Read more about antidepressants.
+Amitriptyline belongs to a group of medicines called tricyclic antidepressants (TCAs).
+In the past, these medicines were commonly used for depression, but newer medicines are now available.
+TCAs are sometimes still used for severe depression or when other antidepressants are unsuitable.

-In New Zealand amitriptyline is available as tablets in different strengths - 10 mg, 25 mg and 50 mg.
+In Aotearoa New Zealand amitriptyline is available as tablets in different strengths – 10 mg, 25 mg and 50 mg.

 • Amitriptyline is usually prescribed as a single dose to be taken at bedtime, although your dose may be different.

 • Timing: Take amitriptyline at the same times each day.
-It is usually taken as a single dose at bedtime, but your dose may be different.
+It's usually taken as a single dose at bedtime, but your dose may be different.
 Swallow your amitriptyline tablets with a glass of water.
-You can take amitriptyline with or without food.

 • Missed dose: If you forget to take your dose, take it as soon as you remember that day.
-But, if it is nearly time for your next dose, just take the next dose at the right time.
-Do not take double the dose.
+But if it's nearly time for your next dose, just take the next dose at the usual time.
+Don't take double the dose.

 Here are some things to know when you're taking amitriptyline.
 Other things may be important as well, so ask your healthcare provider what you should know about.

-• Sun protection: amitriptyline can make your skin more sensitive to the sun.
+• Sun protection: Amitriptyline can make your skin more sensitive to the sun.
 You may get a burning, tingling feeling on your skin when you are in the sun, or you may notice a darker tan or redness.
-When outside, protect your skin by using an SPF30+ sunscreen and clothing that protects you from the sun.
+When you're outside, protect your skin by using an SPF30+ sunscreen and clothing that protects you from the sun.
 Let your doctor know if you notice a rash when you first start taking amitriptyline.
 This could be an allergic reaction.

-• Interactions: Amitriptyline interacts with many other medications and herbal supplements (such as St. John's Wort) so check with your doctor or pharmacist before starting amitriptyline or before starting any new medicines.
+• Other medicines: Amitriptyline interacts with many other medicines, herbal supplements (such as St. John's Wort) and rongoā Māori so check with your healthcare provider before starting amitriptyline or before starting any new medicines.

 Like all medicines, amitriptyline can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.